shiftgeist/vite-svelte-ts-windicss/README.md

 This template should help get you started developing with Svelte and TypeScript in Vite.

-Also included: Typescript, i18n, VSCode i18n integration, dark theme
+Also included: Typescript, i18n, VSCode integration, dark theme, ESLint, Prettier

 ## Getting started